keijack/kjservlet/README.md

     resources : [ "*.html", "/images/*" ], // the url match these pattern will be treated as the static files };
 ```
-If you want to get more information about this `global.js` file, please read the <b>The global.js file</b> chapter.
+If you want to get more information about this `global.js` file, please read the **The global.js file** chapter.

 The last portion of the url is the controller function name, which is `sayHello` in the example above.
 In this example the function `sayHellow` in the `demo.js` will be called.